 (c) has agreed to comply with the policy, and

-(d) understands that the Company is a charitable organization and that in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes for adderall online.
+(d) understands that the Company is a charitable organization and that in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.

 VII.
 Periodic Reviews